 - Store cooked foods appropriately.

-- Keep foods cooked in advanced stored at more than 60°C (140°F) or rapidly cooled and stored at less than 4°C (40°F) to avoid growth of any germs that may have remained.
+- Keep foods cooked in advance stored at more than 60°C (140°F) or rapidly cooled and stored at less than 4°C (40°F) to avoid growth of any germs that may have remained.

 - Store leftovers right away in the fridge or freezer.

-- Eat cream-filled pastries and potato, egg or other salads with creamy dressings immediately or store promptly in the fridge.
+- Eat cream-filled pastries and potato, egg or other salads with creamy dressings immediately after they are made or come out of the fridge, and store leftovers promptly in the fridge.